chairman's: Academician Yurii I. Shokin & Prof. Viktor M. Kovenya

 chairman's: Ph.D.
 Denis V. Esipov, Dmitrii L. Chubarov

-The Institute of Computational Technologies of SB RAS (ICT SB RAS) was founded in 1990 on the basis of the Main Production Computing Center of the Siberian Branch of the USSR Academy of Sciences, for the purpose of developing information science, mathematical modeling, computer science and modern information and computer technologies.
+Institute of Computational Technologies, Siberian Branch of the Russian Academy of Sciences (Institute of Computational Technologies SB RAS, ICT SB RAS) was founded in 1990 on the basis of the Main Production Computing Center of the Siberian Branch of the USSR Academy of Sciences, for the purpose of developing information science, mathematical modeling, computer science and modern information and computer technologies.
 Academician Yuri Shokin has become the organizer and first director of the Institute for more than 25 years.
 Today he is a Scientific Adviser of the Institute.
 The Institute has its branches in Krasnoyarsk, Kemerovo, Tomsk and Berdsk.

 The Institute currently employs 289 staff members, including 107 researchers, 1 Academician (Full Member of the RAS), 1 Corresponding Member of the RAS, 35 Doctors of Sciences and 58 PhDs.
 The Institute has a post-graduate course.